-$30 Mail-in Rebate on ENERGY STAR® Qualified Refrigerators
+$15 Rebate on ENERGY STAR® Certified* Refrigerators and Freezers

-How to Get Your Rebate on an ENERGY STAR® Refrigerator or Freezer
+3 Ways to Receive Your $15 Rebate on an ENERGY STAR® Refrigerator/Freezer:

-Note: You must be a customer of a participating utility to be eligible.
+- You must be a customer of a participating utility.

 Make Sure Your Old Refrigerator or Freezer is Properly Recycled

-- Minnesota Power will pick up and recycle your appliance at no cost and you'll receive a $50 reward!
+Minnesota Power will pick up and recycle your appliance at no cost and you'll receive a monetary reward!
 You must be a Minnesota Power retail customer and unit must be in working condition.
-Click here or call 1-866-552-6755 to learn more or schedule a pickup.
+Click here or call 218-355-2843 to learn more or schedule a pickup.

 What should I look for when buying a refrigerator or freezer?